Cal Falcons: Breeding pair

 The breeding pair that established the territory in 2017 were named Annie and Grinnell as part of a crowdfunding campaign to purchase the cameras.
 Annie, the female, was named after Annie Montague Alexander, a naturalist who founded the University of California Museum of Paleontology and Museum of Vertebrate Zoology.
 Grinnell, the male, was named after Joseph Grinnell, the first director of the Museum of Vertebrate Zoology.

 On October 31, 2021, Grinnell was injured in a territorial battle with another falcon.
 He was taken to the Lindsay Wildlife Experience for evaluation and rehabilitation.
 Grinnell was diagnosed with several injuries, including puncture wounds, a wing injury, and a damaged beak.
 During the period Grinnell was in the hospital, an unknown male began to court Annie.
 Grinnell was released from care on November 17, 2021 and subsequently reclaimed the territory from the unknown male.
 During the 2022 breeding season, Annie disappeared for a week prior to laying eggs, leading to speculation that she had been injured, killed, or driven away from the territory, as multiple unknown female birds were seen courting Grinnell.
 After her return, Annie laid two eggs with Grinnell.
-On March 31, 2022, Grinnell was found dead in the road in downtown Berkeley.
-Cause of death was not known, but he may have been hit by a car after being attacked by a rival falcon.
+On March 31, 2022, Grinnell was found dead on a road in downtown Berkeley.
+The cause of death was not known, but he may have been hit by a car after being attacked by a rival falcon.
 On April 1, 2022, Annie was courted by a new male who quickly established a pair bond with her, leading to a third egg being laid and the entire clutch being incubated by both Annie and the new male.
 Following a public vote, the new male was named Alden, after Alden Miller, a UC Berkeley ornithologist who succeeded Joseph Grinnell as director of the Museum of Vertebrate Zoology.

+In late 2022, Alden disappeared and was replaced by Lou, named after Louise Kellogg, who was the best friend of Annie Alexander.
+He was nicknamed "Cheeto-feet" because of his bright orange feet.
+The pair raised a clutch of three chicks in the 2023 breeding season, and both Annie and Lou could be seen on the campus in the months following the chicks' fledging in July.

+In early 2024, Lou disappeared, and a few weeks later was replaced by Archie, named after UC Berkeley alumnus Archie Williams, winner of the Olympic Gold in the 400 meter run in the 1936 Olympics and later becoming an Air Force Colonel.
+The pair raised a clutch of four chicks together in the 2024 breeding season.